Want to learn more about this at Kettering Health?

 If your relatives have—or have had—breast cancer, it may increase your own risk for the disease.
 But it’s certainly not guaranteed that you’ll get it.
 Not everyone with cancer in the family has what’s considered a strong family history or an inherited genetic risk, but both of those situations can increase your chances of getting cancer considerably.

-“When we think in terms of breast and other hereditary cancers, we know that about 10% occur because there’s a gene that is present,” says Caroline Peterson, DO, an obstetrician-gynecologist at Progressive Women’s Healthcare and Kettering Health’s director of Cancer Screening and Prevention Program.
+“When we think in terms of breast and other hereditary cancers, we know that about 10% occur because there’s a gene that is present,” says Dr. Caroline Peterson, an OB-GYN and Kettering Health’s director of Cancer Screening and Prevention Program.
 “There’s another 15-20% that occur because of family history, and 70% are sporadic.”

 “These genes don’t just come from mom’s side of the family,” Dr. Peterson says.
 “Fathers can pass the gene for breast cancer too.”

-If you’re at higher risk due to family history, you may need to follow a different screening schedule to increase your chances of finding and treating breast cancer as early as possible.
+If you’re at higher risk due to family history, you may need to follow a different screening schedule.
+You want to increase your chances of finding and treating breast cancer as early as possible.

-“Cancer risk assessment should start to happen in your early 20s,” Dr. Peterson says.
+“Cancer risk assessment should start in your early 20s,” Dr. Peterson says.

 Talk to your doctor

-If an inherited risk of breast cancer is suspected, your doctor may suggest steps to reduce your risks, such as earlier and more frequent screenings, certain medications, and even preventative surgeries.
+If an inherited risk of breast cancer is suspected, your doctor may suggest steps to reduce your risks.
+That may mean earlier and more frequent screenings, certain medications, and even preventative surgeries.

 “Some women may opt for a prophylactic mastectomy or reconstruction,” Dr. Peterson says.
 “In appropriate cases, there is chemoprevention to block estrogen receptors to the breast tissue.”